Cogzi-labs/CampaignCentral/README.md

 - Check that the required ports (default: 5432 for PostgreSQL) are not being used by other applications

 ### Production Deployment Issues
-- If `npm start` throws errors related to ES modules or paths, use one of our custom start scripts:
+- If you encounter the error `Cannot find package 'vite' imported from vite.config.ts`:
+  - Use the simplified start script: `./start-prod.sh` (most reliable option)
+  - This script specifically fixes the Vite dependency issue

+- For other deployment issues, we provide alternative scripts:
-  - For Linux/macOS: `./start.sh` (recommended)
+  - For Linux/macOS: `./start.sh`
   - For Windows or Node-based environments: `node start.js`

+- All our start scripts will:
-- These scripts will automatically handle both production and development environments
+  - Automatically handle both production and development environments
+  - Install necessary build dependencies if missing
-- They can detect whether a build exists and create one if needed
+  - Detect whether a build exists and create one if needed
+  - Fall back to development mode if the build fails

-- If the build process fails, check for any TypeScript errors with `npm run check`
+- If the build process fails, check:
+  - TypeScript errors with `npm run check`
-- Make sure all environment variables are correctly set in your production environment
+  - Missing environment variables
+  - Node.js version compatibility (v18+ recommended)

-- For containerized deployments, use the start.sh script in your entrypoint command
+- For containerized deployments, use the start-prod.sh script in your entrypoint command

 ### Email Sending Issues
 - For AWS SES email functionality, make sure these environment variables are set: